 Released January 13th, 1969

 Al Brodax, who produced the King Features cartoon series of The Beatles in America, approached Brian Epstein in 1966 about such an endeavor.
 "Brian had set it up and we had nothing to do with it," John stated in 1968.
 When an agreement was made, the contract allowed them to use as many as twelve previously released Beatles songs, but also required four new songs for the film.
 Since the group only reluctantly agreed to participate in this project, they would save songs they deemed unsuitable for their current releases, such as “Magical Mystery Tour,” and submit them for the animated film project.
 George Martin remembers: “Whenever we were working on a song that we didn't like too much, or wasn't that brilliant a one, they would say, 'OK, let's put that one aside, that will do for the Yellow Submarine.'
 That was the attitude.”

 The Beatles at the British premier of "Yellow Submarine," July 17th, 1968

 Origin Of The Album

-With the film opening in England in July of 1968, Capitol records assumed that a soundtrack album for the movie would be released very soon.
-Capitol thereby reserved a catalog number (ST 2957) for this release, but this was eventually assigned to a different Capitol album since The Beatles and EMI were too busy with other projects at the time, the most noteworthy being the recording of the “White Album.”
+With the film opening in England in July of 1968, Capitol Records assumed that a soundtrack album for the movie would be released very soon.
+Capitol thereby reserved a catalog number (ST 2957) for this release, but it was eventually assigned to a different Capitol album since The Beatles and EMI were too busy with other projects at the time, the most noteworthy being the recording of the “White Album.”

 When Capitol saw that the movie was opening in November, they excitedly put together cover artwork for the anticipated soundtrack album and assigned another catalog number (ST 3354) in conjunction with it being released on their newly formed Apple Records label.
 This too was shelved for the time being because of the “White Album” being their primary focus.
 “We want it out before the 'Yellow Submarine” LP comes out,” Paul stated in early July.